-At the start of your graduation project, and at the time of green light, requirements with regard to study progress need to be met (see Ch.
-10.7).
-It is your responsibility to timely check whether your courses are registered correctly, and whether all available information is up-to-date .
-Furthermore, it is your responsibility to make sure all administrative and procedural activities are being processed and continued on.
+To start your graduation project, and at the time of preparing for the green light, specific requirements regarding your study progress apply (see paragraph 10.7).
+It is your responsibility to timely check whether your courses are registered correctly, and whether all registered information is up-to-date 3.
+Furthermore, it is your responsibility to monitor whether all administrative and procedural activities are being processed and followed up upon.